Razvan-Gorea/Shell-Project/README.md

 ## Other notes
 There are supporting exercises to help you with the project.
 You will find them all under  [Lab04/05 on the Loop CA216 Site](https://loop.dcu.ie/mod/book/view.php?id=2054177).
 Use Git regularly and commit versions of your code often.

+Student Name: Razvan Gorea
+Student ID: 21306373

+I declare that this material, which I now submit for assessment, is entirely my own work and has not been taken from the work of others save, and to the extent that such work has been cited and acknowledged within the text of my work.